 But enough of the history and on to the exciting part.

 If you’re in Scotland this weekend, here is a quick guide to some of the most SPARK-TACULAR (see what I did here?) fireworks displays going on.
-There are also plenty of great local celebrations so please check out your local community’s website for more information.
+There are many celebrations taking place across the country, so please search our events page and your local community’s website for more information.